2. AI Chatbot serving with Django & LangCorn | Unveiling YouTube Insights w/ LLM

 We have successfully integrated Django REST Framework.
 Now, upon entering http://127.0.0.1:8000/result/1

-into your browser, the result_list_by_user
+into your browser,

-view corresponding to the ‘result/
+view corresponding to the result/<int:user>

 Develop an AI Chatbot

-This phase represents the pinnacle of sophistication within our project.
-Prepare to construct a cutting-edge chatbot that will enable our users to engage in dynamic interactions and seek information pertinent to their YouTube videos.
 If you recall the progression laid out in Part 1, we will replicate those steps for this endeavor as well.
 Our initial stride involves crafting a foundational code that will serve as the essence of our chatbot, leveraging the capabilities of Langchain and Large Language Model.
-Following this, we’ll proceed to elevate our Django views.py
+Following this, we'll proceed to elevate our Django views.py

 by incorporating a new view aptly named 'chat'.
 Let's get started!